aws-samples/aws-iot-robot-connectivity-samples-ros2/README.md

 You have completed all the setup needed to send data to AWS IoT Core!
 You may now remove the AWS CLI specific credentials from the robot since you now have the IoT Certificates setup for the robot to communicate with AWS IoT Core.

+### Telemetry MQTT Node

+This node can be used to send messages directly to AWS IoT Core using MQTT.
 Launch the rosnode with the following command:

 ```
 source ~/aws-iot-robot-connectivity-samples-ros2/workspace/install/setup.bash